adamboutcher/Shared-Fail2Ban-Puppet/README.md

 ### Notice - CentOS

-This module is aimed at deploying onto CentOS 7 and CentOS 8.
+This module is aimed at deploying onto CentOS 7, EL8 and EL9.
 Other distros probably wont work.

 ----